-This class will take place online, on Zoom, during our scheduled class time.
+This class will take place in-person, during our scheduled class time.
+Many weeks will feature guest speakers.
 Each week, students will:

-- Read a text reading before coming to class; - Download the weekly materials from our class OWL; - Take part in an online lecture with participation, and; - Work on class assignments.
+- Read a text reading before coming to class; - Download the weekly materials from our class OWL; - Take part in a lecture with participation, and; - Work on class assignments.